-To run element-based design for the load combinations, select the required shell element and/or element group with the Auto design command and click
+To run element-based design for the load combinations, select the required shell element and/or element group with the Auto design command and click Design tool.
+The quick process results recommended group with the Auto design command and click Design tool.

-!
-Design tool.
 The quick process results recommended thickness values and the utilization of the shell model elements.
 Check the Display table box to have a look at the overall design results (see before).